sysown/proxysql/RUNNING.md

 Sending alerts for critical events
 ----------------------------------
-ProxySQL supports integration with [OpsGenie](www.opsgenie.com) so it can send alerts when critical events happen.
+ProxySQL supports integration with [OpsGenie](www.opsgenie.com) and [pagerduty](www.pagerduty.com) so it can send alerts when critical events happen.

 So far ProxySQL sends alerts for the following events:
 * when a backend server gets shunned